EK76/SensorDevice/README.md

 <img width="424" height="377" alt="image" src="https://github.com/user-attachments/assets/ced7df2b-60e7-413b-abd9-3d4165a7ad78" /><br />
 Sensor DHT22's signal is connected to Rasepberry PI 5's pin 12 (GPIO 18) where it reads the temperature and humitidy from sensor.
 Operating voltage is 3.3V - 5.5V for the DHT 22 sensor.
 The switch button that turn sensor on/off is conected to pin 31 (GPIO6) and the indicator led is connected to pin 33 (GPIO 13).
 Display I2C interface is connected trough SDA and SCL on both I2C interface and Raspberry PI 5 device.
-The display' operating voltage is 5V.
+The display's operating voltage is 5V.
 SDA ans SCL are found at pin 3 (GPIO2) and pin 5 (GPIO3) on Raspberry PI 5 device.

 <img width="348" height="295" alt="image" src="https://github.com/user-attachments/assets/eeeafe8d-5864-4a19-a55e-c85f11f0b5e5" /><br />